movementlabsxyz/MIP/MIP/mip-34/README.md

 ## Verification

+> :warning: :warning: The following may be better placed in the specific MIP of Postconfirmation.
+This SHOULD be revised upon readiness of [MIP-37](https://github.com/movementlabsxyz/MIP/blob/mip/postconfirmation/MIP/mip-37/README.md) and [MIP-65](https://github.com/movementlabsxyz/MIP/blob/mip/L2confirmation/MIP/mip-65/README.md).
+Indeed, redundant information should be removed, once later MIPs are available.

 ### Correctness and Security

-A more detailed discussion on the correctness and security is discussed in [this blog post on FFS](https://blog.movementlabs.xyz/article/security-and-fast-finality-settlement).
+A more detailed discussion on the correctness and security is discussed in [this blog post on Postconfirmations](https://blog.movementlabs.xyz/article/security-and-fast-finality-settlement).

 The level of security depends on the total stake of the L2 validators.
 The higher the more secure.